Deep networks learn to parse uniform-depth context-free languages from local statistics: Introduction

 \subsection{Our contribution}

 (i) We introduce a family of synthetic grammars with random production rules and varying trees, obtained by letting production rules generate strings of different lengths.
-Although the number of parse trees grows exponentially with the full sentence length, we show that global ambiguity (having multiple parse trees with different root labels per sentence) is controlled by a transition that depends on the number of production rules.
+Although the number of parse trees grows exponentially with the full sentence length, we show that global ambiguity (having multiple parse trees with different root labels per sentence) is controlled by a crossover driven by the number of production rules.
 This property allows us to have detailed control of the level of ambiguity.

 (ii) We provide a mechanism for learning the root classification task (and discuss the implications of our findings for next-token prediction in the conclusion), in the form of an algorithm that can learn the production rules so as to parse sentences into a hierarchical tree of latent variables.
-This analysis shows that iterative clustering based on correlations \cite{malach_provably_2018,cagnetta_how_2024} to identify latent variables can overcome problems (A) and (B).
+This analysis, which builds on iterative clustering based on correlations \cite{malach_provably_2018,cagnetta_how_2024} to identify latent variables, overcomes problems (A) and (B).
 It predicts that the sample complexity scales as a power law of the number of production rules and vocabulary size, corresponding to the minimal sample size where correlations between the root and substrings of adjacent tokens can be measured precisely.

-(iii) We test these predictions empirically in the regime of low global ambiguity, typical of natural languages, both for deep CNNs and transformers, and confirm our predictions quantitatively.
+(iii) We test these predictions empirically both for convolutional and transformer-based deep neural networks, and confirm our predictions quantitatively.